Enter the weird and wonderful world of adult social care law with me.

 - Ways of working

-All work and no play assessment of need Basics Best interests Care Act care and support decisions careers care homes Case studies case update Cat critic continuing healthcare coronavirus court hearings court of protection court process COVID-19 Day in the life of Deprivation of liberty deprivation of liberty safeguards discharge to assess DoLS guidance hospital discharge human rights latest guidance law law in practice lawyers legal processes Liberty Protection Safeguards Mental Capacity Act Mental Health Act mental health at work Ordinary residence professionals report writing s21A proceedings social care social care assessment social care funding team work training and support wider context witness statements
+All work and no play assessment of need Basics Best interests Care Act care and support decisions care and support plans careers care homes Case studies case update Cat critic challenging behaviour coronavirus court hearings court of protection court process COVID-19 Day in the life of Deprivation of liberty deprivation of liberty safeguards DoLS guidance hospital discharge human rights latest guidance law law in practice lawyers legal processes Liberty Protection Safeguards Mental Capacity Act Mental Health Act mental health at work Ordinary residence professionals report writing s21A proceedings social care social care assessment social care funding team work training and support wider context witness statements